The Grotto and not the one at the Playboy Mansion

 There are three trails that take you to the Grotto.
 We took the Georgian Bay Trail because it is easy and wide.
 The trail goes through forests where you might see bears and snakes which we do not see any of.

-At the start of the trail
+at the start of the trail

-Nice and easy trail
+nice and easy trail

-Almost there Paul
+almost there Paul

-After about thirty minutes, you arrive at Indian Head Cove which is the rocky cove next to the Grotto.
+After about 30 minutes, you arrive at Indian Head Cove which is the rocky cove next to the Grotto.
 The views from the cliffs are stunning.
 There are many vista points that you can walk onto to get a look at Georgian Bay.
 Besides all of the tourists, there was even a couple getting their engagement photos done.

 Indian Head Cove